Written by:

 There are cost-effective projection screens, there are quality-built projector screens, and then there’s the cream-of-the-crop Elite Screens ezFrame Series 120″, a 4K projector screen that stands in a category all of its own.
 Fully-tensioned screen, acutely honed and tuned to CineGray 5D standards, 16:9 HD format aspect ratio, and complete with Ambient Light Rejecting technology, this is the absolute best projector screen you can get under $1,000 on shelves today.
 It uses a diffusion layer over a reflective layer so that light from the projector reflects squarely onto the viewer while the outer layer absorbs indirect light to enhance image quality.
 Its viewing area is 120” diagonal x 104” wide x 58” high.
 This will give you a quality at-home viewing experience in a way that doesn’t break the bank.
 You can also get this in CineWhite or CineGray screens 3D, and the ezFrame 2 Rear Series has rear projection screen material so the projector can be placed behind the screen.

 Elite Screens continues to be one of the best in the business when it comes to providing quality products that meet the standards set by other projector manufacturers.
 So whether you plan on using your personal theater for a movie night, sports entertainment, or video games, there isn’t another model out there that can stand toe-to-toe with everything the ezFrame can do with both hands tied behind its velvety-black back, and sturdy 6pc aluminum frame.
 It comes with a 2-year warranty.
-And, make sure you have a warranty that covers the projector, too, in case you ever suspect your projector bulb going bad.

 Award: Best Budget Projector Screen